Davis Facial Plastic Surgery Davis Facial Plastic Surgery Davis Facial Plastic Surgery

 Chronic allergies, sinus pressure, breathing problems, and pain may be signs of turbinate hypertrophy.
 The medical condition is caused by the enlargement of the turbinate causing airway blockage.
-Dr. Dean Davis of Davis Facial Plastic Surgery is a dual-board certified facial plastic and reconstructive surgeon and otolaryngologist who specializes in treating turbinate hypertrophy in men and women living in Tampa, St. Petersburg, and surrounding communities in Florida.
+Dr. Dean Davis of Davis Facial Plastic Surgery is a dual-board certified facial plastic and reconstructive surgeon and otolaryngologist who specializes in treating turbinate hypertrophy in men and women living in Florida including Tampa, St. Petersburg and the surrounding towns.
 While we accept many different methods of financing, Davis Facial Plastic Surgery does not participate in any medical health insurance plans.

 A common procedure, turbinate reduction surgery is performed during reconstructive nose surgery by otolaryngologists, or ENT surgeons, and facial plastic surgeons.
 You need to know what the inferior turbinate is and the goals of the procedure to really understand turbinate reduction surgery.